 December 12, 2022

 Vaginal cancer is a rare type of cancer that occurs in the vagina or the muscular tube that connects the uterus with the outer genitals of women.
 In most cases, it begins in the cells lining the vagina, and if left untreated for too long, it can affect other organs.
 According to the National Cancer Institute (NCI), vaginal cancer accounts for about 2 percent of female genital cancers.
-Vaginal cancer is often mistaken for vulval cancer which affects the vulva or the outer part of the female genitals.
+It is often mistaken for vulval cancer which affects the vulva or the outer part of the female genitals.
 However – these are two different types of cancer.

 Adenocarcinoma: It is the second most common type of vaginal cancer that starts in the vaginal glands and is commonly seen in women aged 50 and over.